thomasgladwin/teg_RMA/README.md

 Repeated measures ANOVA in Matlab and (with fewer bells and whistles) Python.

-For use in Python: pip install tegstats (or use the tegstats.py file), and check out the example_regression and example_RMA .py files.
-This version only does within-subject analyses.
+For use in Python: pip install tegstats (or use the tegstats_local.py file), and see the example_regression and example_RMA .py files for usage.
+The Python version so far only does pure within-subject analyses and within x between-factor interactions (with an arbitrary number of factors and levels per factor).
 The package includes the multiple and hierarchical regression function teg_regression.

 For Matlab, the basic usage is: O = teg_RMA(M, levels, varnames)